micmejia/bible-dump/NKJV/2 Peter/2 Pet 2.md

 But these, like natural brute beasts made to be caught and destroyed, speak evil of the things they do not understand, and will utterly perish in their own corruption,

 ###### 13
-_and_ will receive the wages of unrighteousness, _as_ those who count it pleasure to [^d]carouse in the daytime. _They are_ spots and blemishes, [^e]carousing in their own deceptions while they feast with you,
+_and_ will receive the wages of unrighteousness, _as_ those who count it pleasure to carouse in the daytime. _They are_ spots and blemishes, carousing in their own deceptions while they feast with you,

 ###### 14
-having eyes full of [^f]adultery and that cannot cease from sin, enticing unstable souls.
+having eyes full of adultery and that cannot cease from sin, enticing unstable souls.
 They have a heart trained in covetous practices, _and are_ accursed children.

 ###### 15
 They have forsaken the right way and gone astray, following the way of Balaam the _son_ of Beor, who loved the wages of unrighteousness;